Show HN: Enable right click and copy on websites that disabled it

 https://webextension.org/listing/allow-right-click.html https://addons.mozilla.org/en-US/firefox/addon/re-enable-rig...

-• fsckboy a year ago ago
+• fsckboy 2 years ago ago

 that's a great thing to know! thanks.